bensig/benobi-one-src/content/projects.md

 ## [Bitcoin First (2024)](https://bitcoinfirst2024.com)

-{{% portfolio image="/images/bitcoin-first-event.jpg" alt="Bitcoin First Event Logo" link="https://bitcoinfirst2024.com" %}}
+{{% portfolio image="/images/bitcoin-first-event.jpg" alt="Bitcoin First Event Logo" link="https://bitcoinfirst2024.com"  class="portfolio-image"%}}

 Planner and producer of "Bitcoin First", an unconference event held in Santa Monica on October 18, 2024.
 This gathering brought together Bitcoin enthusiasts, developers, and thought leaders for a day of collaborative discussions and knowledge sharing.